PPKFS/haskell-roguelike-tutorial/part2.md

 digVerticalTunnel p len x = x //@ tunnelTiles Vertical p len
 ```

 And we'll test it with a very simple map: 2 rooms, joined by a corridor.
+As our generators are just functions that go `Array2D Tile -> Array2D Tile`, we can easily combine them with function composition.

 ```haskell
 testMap :: V2 -> Array2D Tile